Skip to main content

 • Future hiring needs: Connect with other managers and peers in other cross-functional business areas to understand the company’s future hiring needs.
 That way, you’ll be aware of and prepared to recommend opportunities to your direct report.

-• Lateral move opportunities: If you can’t offer growth on your team, see if there’s a possibility for them to grow in another area of your organization.
+• Lateral move opportunities: If you can’t offer an employee motivating growth opportunities on your team, see if there’s a possibility for them to grow in another area of your organization.

 Questions to ask your HR team: